gbgabiola/notes/quotes.md

 > "In theory, there's no difference between theory and practice.
 In practice, there is." - Benjamin Brewster

-> "Optimism is the faith that leads to achievement.
-Nothing can be done without hope and confidence." - Helen Kell

 > "We are all failures.
 At least the best of us are." - JM.
 Barrie

 > "To teach is to learn twice" - Joseph Joubert